 SVP & Chief Technology Officer

-Co-founder and CTO, Brian Fox is a member of the Apache Software Foundation and former Chair of the Apache Maven project.
+Co-founder and CTO, Brian Fox is a Governing Board member for the Opensource Security Foundation, a member of the Apache Software Foundation and former Chair of the Apache Maven project.
 As a direct contributor to the Maven ecosystem, including the maven-dependency-plugin and maven-enforcer-plugin, he has over 20 years of experience driving the vision behind, as well as developing and leading the development of software for organizations ranging from startups to large enterprises.
-Brian is a frequent speaker at national and regional events including Java User Groups and other development related conferences.
+Brian is a frequent speaker at national and regional events including Java User Groups and other development-related conferences.

 SVP & Chief Financial Officer